EdoardoCostantini/mi-pca/README.md

   Once you have specified these values, run the script on your computer.
   This will create a `stopos_lines` text file that will define the repetition index.
   This file will be located in the `input` folder.
+- Go to the `lisa/` and create a folder with a meaningful name for the run (I usually use the current date).
+Then, copy here the `code` and `input` folders and create an empty `output` folder.
 - Authenticate on Lisa
+- Check all the packages called by the `init.R` script are available and install what is not.
 - From your terminal, upload the folder containing the project
   ```
   scp -r path/to/local/project user@lisa.surfsara.nl:project